-Imagine what a professional football team would be like without a regimen of practice drills?
+Imagine what a professional football team would be like without an Effective Management System focused on a regimen of practice drills.
 Now take away their playbook and player statistics.
 What you have in this extreme scenario are highly talented (and perhaps overpaid) individuals participating in organized chaos.
 They might actually win a game or two, but in the long run, this team is doomed.

 I offer this illustration to drive home the point of why any organization needs to examine the existence and effectiveness of its management systems.
 If there are weaknesses or holes in your documented procedures (playbook), or benchmark measurements (stats), then you will want to take corrective action.

 When first taking a management position in an organization, it can be difficult to fully grasp exactly what your role is and how to fulfill it.
 The sad truth is that many of us have seen mostly negative examples of management and management styles, and few positive ones.
 Without proper role models it is difficult to step into those shoes and build an effective management system.